Cabinet Painting vs. Replacement: What It Really Costs in 2026

 April 11, 2026 · 6 min read

-If your kitchen feels dated but the cabinets themselves are still solid, painting them is almost always the cheaper move.
+If your kitchen feels dated but the cabinets themselves are still solid, cabinet painting and refinishing is almost always the cheaper move.
 The hard part is figuring out how much cheaper — and whether it's the right call for your specific cabinets.

 Here's the straight version, based on what we actually charge in New Smyrna Beach, Port Orange, Daytona Beach, and the surrounding area.